SuperHackio/Hack.io/README.md

 - **Hack.IO.YAZ0**<br/>
 Library for Compressing/Decompressing data to/from YAZ0.
 Works with pretty much anything

+- **Hack.IO.YAY0**<br/>
+Library for Compressing/Decompressing data to/from YAY0.
+Works with pretty much anything

 ## How to use
 Download the Libraries you want and then reference them in your program's Assembly References.<br/>
 Using statements will also be needed.
 The statements are identical to the library name.<br/>